moltenib/simple-duplicate-finder/README.md

 ./main.pyw
 ```

-Note that PyGObject and Python should be installed beforehand.
+Note that PyGObject and Python must be installed beforehand.

 ### Windows